Stuart Brain Injury Lawyer

 - Lost wages

-- Cost of home services the injured can no longer provide such as homemaking, laundry, and others
+- Cost of home services the injured cannot sustain such as upkeep of the house, laundry, and the like

 - Decreased enjoyment of life